Reds snap 4-game losing skid with 3-2 win over Cardinals

 Lorenzen stayed in the game and earned his sixth save.

-One day after St. Louis overpowered Cincinnati in a 12-11, nine-inning slugfest, Mikolas and All-Star Luis Castillo hooked up in a pitcher’s duel through six innings.
+One day after St. Louis overpowered Cincinnati in a 12-11, nine-inning slugfest that lasted 11 minutes shy of four hours, Mikolas and All-Star Luis Castillo hooked up in a pitcher’s duel through six innings that ended in a crisp 2 hours, 36 minutes.

 The teams turned a combined five double plays through the first five innings while moving just one runner into scoring position.